This article has links to products and services we love, which we may make commission from.

 You’ve picked the right country!
-Peru is safe, developed, and boasts every type of terrain possible.
-Three weeks in this South American country is ample time to soak up the Peruvian culture without feeling rushed.
-Here is an extensive three weeks in Peru itinerary (which can be reduced or extended depending on your timescale.
+Peru is safe, developed, and boasts of every type of terrain possible.
+2 weeks in this South American country is ample time to soak up the Peruvian culture without feeling rushed.
+Here is our extensive Peru itinerary, which can be reduced or extended depending on your timescale.
 It details the top Peru tourist attractions, how to get around, what to eat and drink, where to stay and how to make your budget stretch.
 Although I have recommended a number of days for each location, you can pick and choose which stops meet your touring Peru needs best.

-- Recommended nights: 3 nights maximum in Lima is required.
-Taxi Green from the airport to Miraflores will cost around S/50 (£10 / US$16) or use the new airport bus for $8 US
+- Recommended nights: 2-3 nights maximum in Lima is required.
+Taxi Green or Uber from the airport to Miraflores will cost around S/50 (£10 / US$16) or use the new airport bus for $8 US

 - Lima to Paracas: Approximately 3 – 4 hours